Top Activities in Iceland for Adrenaline Junkies

 Ice climbing and Glacier hiking are two of the most authentic experiences available in Iceland.Photo from South Coast Minibus Tour with Glacier Hike & Transfer from Reykjavik

-Exploring the glaciers independently is strictly prohibited in Iceland because of the inherent dangers associated with such an activity.
-Certified guides mean that you receive information on the glacier, and all necessary equipment (including helmets, crampons, and ice poles) and provide a safe passage to your destination.
+Exploring glaciers independently is strictly prohibited in Iceland due to the inherent dangers.
+Traveling with certified guides is much safer and more enjoyable.
+They’ll provide information on the glacier and all the necessary equipment, including helmets, crampons, and ice poles.

 Ice Caving in Iceland

-Ice caving may not be too physically demanding, but it is an incredibly exciting and other-worldly activity.
-Ice caves generally form in Iceland at the beginning of the winter, meaning that glacier operators spend the warmer months searching for and exploring new caves for the upcoming season.
+Ice cave tours are a unique and otherworldly activity.
+Ice caves generally form at the beginning of the winter, meaning that glacier operators spend the warmer months searching for and exploring new caves for the upcoming season.

-Ice caves are famed for their dazzling blue interiors, their wealth of intricate ice sculptures, and amazing photographic opportunities.
-You will be provided with all of the necessary gear, including helmets and crampons, and will be given a short lesson on how to walk on the ice before entering the cave.
+Ice caves feature dazzling blue interiors, intricate ice sculptures, and amazing photographic opportunities.
+Guided tours outfit you with all the necessary gear, including helmets and crampons.
+Experts provide brief lessons on how to walk on the ice before entering the cave.

-Glacier caves also have their fair share of danger, as they fill with water when the temperature is above freezing.
-They are, therefore, usually only accessible during the peak of winter, between mid-October to November and March.
-In all cases, they're only accessible with a guide who knows the ice cave well.
-This is to ensure the full safety of all visitors.
+Glacier caves fill with water when the temperature is above freezing.
+That’s why they’re usually only accessible during the peak of winter.
+You must go with a guide who’s familiar with the ice cave to ensure your safety.

 Dog Sledding in Iceland